My Position on The Universal Model

 - The UM model for the earth assumes that the pressure at the center of the earth is 0.
 That’s right, 0, nada, zilch.
 Theoretically, gravity at the perfect center of the earth would be zero because mass would be pulled equally in every direction.
 But the author of the UM says that since gravity at the center is zero, pressure would also be zero.
 That’s patently false.
 The center of the earth is the very location that pressure would peak, not zero out.
 Because the UM assumes pressure is zero at the center of the earth, they refuse to accept the 5.513 g/cm^3 density of the earth which modern scientists state has been repeatedly proven over many years by many scientists.
 I don’t believe the earth needs to weigh less than what scientists have observed for the UM model to still work.

 - The UM believes that the magnetic North Pole is created by a continental piezoelectric effect happening within the northern hemisphere.
 They say that there is more land mass in the north so piezoelectricity creates a stronger magnetic pull to the north than to the south.
-I simply don’t believe the piezoelectric effect is strong enough or exact enough to give us such a precise reading for magnetic north.
+I simply haven’t become convinced that the piezoelectric effect is strong enough or exact enough to give us such a precise reading for magnetic north.

 Some of My Favorite Discoveries